axinto/Axinto-Proxy-Scrapper/README.md

 Note:
 Not all tools are mine I only own axinto proxy scrapper i have given others credit below

+How to use:
+ans:run proxy.bat and choose your option

 Why do i need to open in sandboxie or rdp?
 Is this a virus? ans:As i said not all tools are mine